-Annual financial statements for the period from 1 January 2019 to 31 December 2019
+Annual consolidated financial statements for the period from 1 January 2019 to 31 December 2019 (PLN million)

-Reasons for differences between changes in certain items recognised in statement of financial position and in cash flow statement 2019
+Reasons for differences between changes in certain items recognised in consolidated statement of financial position and in consolidated cash flow statement income statement Consolidated statement of comprehensive income Consolidated statement of financial position Consolidated statement of changes in equity Consolidated cash flow statement Accounting policy and additional notes

-) each difference is explained on the next page
+^{)} each difference is explained on the next page

-Annual financial statements for the period from 1 January 2019 to 31 December 2019 (PLN million)
+Annual consolidated financial statements for the period from 1 January 2019 to 31 December 2019

-The reasons for differences between changes recognised in statement of financial position and in cash flow statement are as follows:
+The reasons for the differences between the changes in the consolidated statement of financial position and the consolidated statement of cash flows are as follows:

-- 1) Changes in the individual assets and liabilities were adjusted with interest disclosed in the position Interest received/ paid. - 2) Change in the receivables being an equivalent of cash (deposits at other banks) was excluded from the position change in loans and other receivables to other banks; it was disclosed in the position net increase/decrease in cash and cash equivalents. - 3) Change in derivative hedging instruments includes changes concerning hedging derivatives which are included in the other comprehensive income. - 4) Change in investment securities does not account for the part of securities valuation that was carried through other comprehensive income. - 5) The change in securities presented in investment activity was excluded from the change in investment securities. - 6) Change in the value of Investments in controlled entities. - 7) The amount relates to changes in the carrying amount of property, plant and equipment and intangible assets not related to cash flow or depreciation. - 8) The change in other liabilities does not include changes in other comprehensive income regarding the valuation of employee incentive plans and actuarial gains / losses. - 9) The amount of change in the balance sheet value of subordinated liabilities not related to cash flow (accrued and unpaid interest, exchange rate differences). - 10) The value of the total cash outflow from leasing shown in financing activities. - 11) The effect of implementing IFRS 16 under other liabilities (note 22).
+- 1) Changes in individual assets and liabilities have been adjusted for interest, which is presented under Interest received / paid. - 2) The change in the balance of Loans and other receivables granted to other banks excluded the change in the balance of some cash equivalent receivables (accounts at other banks) and was presented in the item Net increase / decrease in cash. - 3) Change in derivative hedging instruments takes into account changes in hedging instruments recognized in other comprehensive income. - 4) The change in the status of Investment securities does not include the part of the valuation of securities that has been recognized in other comprehensive income. - 5) The change in investment securities, which was presented in the investment activity, was excluded from the change in the status of Investment securities. - 6) The amount relates to changes in the carrying amount of property, plant and equipment and intangible assets not related to cash flow or depreciation. - 7) The change in liabilities due to repayment of loans for long-term financing of subsidiaries was excluded from the change in the balance of liabilities towards other banks. - 8) The change in other liabilities does not include changes recognized in other comprehensive income, regarding the valuation of employee incentive plans and actuarial gains / losses. - 9) Amount of change in the balance sheet value of subordinated liabilities not related to cash flow (accrued and unpaid interest, exchange rate differences). - 10) The value of the total cash outflow from leasing disclosed in the financial activity. - 11) Balance sheet change regarding own issue not presented in interest and in the part concerning financial activities. - 12) The effect of implementing IFRS 16 under other liabilities (note 22).